My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Don’t point out this is another “Seattle” bucket list item outside Seattle… but part of the reason people love Seattle is because it’s in the middle of a beautiful part of the country and there’s basically endless destinations you can reach if you base yourself in Seattle.
+Don’t point out this is another “Seattle” bucket list item outside Seattle… but part of the reason people love Seattle is that it’s in the middle of a beautiful part of the country and there are basically endless destinations you can reach if you base yourself in Seattle.

-To that end, if you have the time, consider booking a few days in one of my favorite outside-Seattle spots:
+To that end, if you have the time, consider booking a few days in one of my favorite Seattle road trips:

 - Gig Harbor is close at hand, and it’s at the base of the Olympic Peninsula, which is a great road trip

 - Further afield, Long Beach has won me over many times, and Portland, Oregon isn’t far either

 Seriously, there are tons of amazing options if you want to tick off ‘exploring the Pacific Northwest’ on your Seattle bucket list.

 23. Visit Nearby Alki Beach & West Seattle

 Here’s random trivia I find fascinating and maybe you will too: did you know that the first European settlers to land in Seattle actually set foot in what’s now called West Seattle, on Alki Beach?
 There’s actually a monument there!
 (Pictured above with Mr. V reading the plaque.)
 While the Puget Sound was long inhabited by First Peoples, specifically the Duwamish and Suquamish, we white folks love to commemorate our own discoveries.